 Massed Plan/Greek Revival, 1864 4505 N. Maple Grove Rd.

 log house, possibly used as a summer kitchen, and an old hewn-and-pegged barn also stand on the property.
-The dry stone walls surrounding the enlivens the entrance.
-An early property were laid in the 1870s.
+The dry stone walls surrounding the property were laid in the 1870s.